 Obtain from the regulated entity a list of all producers licensed and appointed at anytime during the examination period.
 Include the producer's National Producer Number (NPN) or, if unavailable, Social Security number or Federal Employer Identification number, name, address, licensed date, appointed date, type of license and internal regulated entity or employee number for the producer.
-Obtain from the insurance department's licensing division a list of all producers licensed and appointed at any time during the examination period.
-Include the producer's National Producer Number (NPN) or, if unavailable, Social Security number or Federal Employer Identification number, name, address, licensed date, appointed date, applicable jurisdictions and type of license.
+Obtain from the insurance department's licensing division a list of all producers licensed and appointed date, applicable period.
+Include the producer's National Producer Number (NPN) or, if unavailable, Social Security number or Federal Employer Identification number, name, address, licensed date, applicable jurisdictions and type of license.
 Obtain from the regulated entity a list of all applications taken during the examination period.
-Include the date the application was taken, the producer's internal regulated entity or employee number and the jurisdiction where the application was taken.
-Compare these files using National Producer Numbers (NPN) or, if unavailable, Social Security numbers or Federal Employer Identification numbers and internal regulated entity/employee number for the producer and jurisdictions.
+Include the date the application was taken, the producer's internal regulated entity or employee numbers (NPN) or, if unavailable, Social Security number the application was taken.
+Compare these files using National Producer Numbers (NPN) or, if unavailable, Social Security numbers or Federal Employer Identification numbers and internal regulated entity/employee number the producer and jurisdictions.
 Extract any producers who took applications from jurisdictions where they were not licensed/appointed.